penguintutor/lc-building/README.md

 still be handled internally as mm.

 ### Overlapping etches
-Some lightburning software do not allow overlapping etches.
+Some laser cutting software does not allow overlapping etches.
-In the case of lightburn they will not output any parts that overlap.
+In the case of Lightburn it will not output any parts that overlap.
-This is a limitation of the lightburning software rather than this program.
+This is a limitation of the laser cutting software rather than this program.

 It is recommended that you allow overlaps within this software and then use the appropriate feature in the laser burning software.
-For example in lightburn you will need to use the weld feature, or you could edit in Inkscape.
+For example in Lightburn you will need to use the weld feature, or you could edit in Inkscape.

 When creating templates it is much simpler to allow overlapping etches.